 An old Reader Rabbit game, Reader Rabbit Thinking Adventures takes your name entry and matches it against a database of pre-recorded names available on the CD-ROM.

-Fun fact: There's least one wrestling game that has the names Derek and Derrick to choose from, and yes, they are pronounced the same way.
+Fun fact: There's least one wrestling game out there that has the names Derek and Derrick to choose from, and yes, they are pronounced the exact same way.

 First Person Shooter